osaseo/osaseo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Graduate Student at Harvard University
+subtitle: Postodctoral Research Fellow at Princeton University

 profile:
   align: right